Artificial Turf

 Product Mismatch

 Online turf retailers sell wildly different product quality.
 The same "40mm turf" from two suppliers can have radically different face weights, backings, and UV ratings.
-DIY buyers often end up with product that looks cheap within 2–3 years.

 The Real Cost Comparison